bingeli1212/nitrile-preview/doc/DOC-nitrile-plst.md

 title: The "plst" BODY paragraph
 ---

-# The ITEMIZE block
+# The "plst" BODY block

-An ITEMIZE block is considered the start of a text such that its first character of its first line is a plus-sign/hyphen-minius/asterisk, followed by a space or more, and then additional texts.
+The "plst" BODY block is recognized to contain tightly packed list; each list item might also contain additional child list.

 If the start of this block is recognized, the rest of the text of the paragraph until a blank line is considered to have